yifanlicode/rrccoding/2010_PM&Agile/notes/week1.2_PM_framework.md

   >
   > Two key documents are produced:
   >
-  > • the Project Charter, which defines the rationale for the project, and
+  > • 	the Project Charter, which defines the rationale for the project, and  the Preliminary Scope Statement, which provides initial, high-level definition of what the project will do.
   >
-  > • the Preliminary Scope Statement, which provides initial, high-level definition of what the project will do.

 - Planning Processes

   > Planning Processes are used to gather information from many sources and assemble it into a Project Management Plan.

-- Executing Processes
+- Executing \ˈeksɪkjuːt\  Processes

   > Executing Processes carry out the project plan by performing the activities identified in the planning processes.